 Administrative Assistant - Associate in Arts

-Geared toward preparing individuals for a career in upper-level administrative support or office management, this program consists of core credit requirements, in addition to general education credits.
+Geared toward preparing individuals for careers in upper-level administrative support or office management, this program consists of core credit requirements along with general education credits.
 The program focuses on the development of advanced skills in communication, organizational management and the effective use of computer technologies.

 - Electronic spreadsheets

 The U.S. Bureau of Labor Statistics (www.bls.gov) places administrative assistants and executive secretaries in one category.
 Although job opportunities will fluctuate because of the varied nature of the profession, employment for these occupations was projected to increase at about 12% during the period of 2010-2020.
 As of May 2012, the BLS determined the mean annual salary for secretaries and administrative assistants to be $33,560, while the mean annual salary for executive salaries was $50,220 in the same year.

 Although the education received through a certificate, associate's or even a bachelor's degree program in an appropriate area like business administration can advance an individual's career as a personal assistant, certification signifies competence, seriousness and professionalism.
 After the completion of training at a college or technical school, graduates may be qualified to sit for a certification examination that is administered by an independent agency.

 The International Association of Administrative Professionals offers several different certifications, such as Certified Professional Secretary (CPS) or Certified Administration Professional (CAP).
 The International Virtual Assistants Association offers the designation, Certified Virtual Assistant (CVA).